Holman Day

 Holman Francis Day (November 6, 1865 – February 19, 1935) was an American author, born at Vassalboro, Maine.
-The Holman Day House, his home Auburn, Maine, is listed on the National Register of Historic Places.
+The Holman Day House, his home in Auburn, Maine, is listed on the National Register of Historic Places.
 His book The Rider of the King Log was adapted into the 1921 film The Rider of the King Log.
 His play Along Came Ruth was adapted into the 1924 film Along Came Ruth.

 Personal life

 Day married Helen Gerald, the only daughter of railroad engineer Amos F. Gerald and Caroline W. Rowell.
-She died in 1902 at the age of 32, and was interred in Maplewood Cemetery in her father's home town of Fairfield, Maine; Day, meanwhile, was buried in Nichols Cemetery in his hometown of Vassalboro, Maine, upon his death in 1935.
+She died in 1902 at the age of 32, and was interred in Maplewood Cemetery in her father's home town of Fairfield, Maine.
+Day died at his home in Mill Valley, California on February 19, 1935, and was buried in Nichols Cemetery in his hometown of Vassalboro, Maine.